Tornjak vs Toy Fox Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Tornjak has a typical lifespan of 12-14 years, while Toy Fox Terrier lives approximately 13-15 years.
 Health profiles differ significantly between these dogs.
-Tornjak is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Toy Fox Terrier faces its own health challenges including Orthopedic Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Tornjak is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Toy Fox Terrier faces its own health challenges including skeletal and joint concerns, Other Concerns.
+Both breeds have about the same number of documented health predispositions, though the specifics and management differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health